-• Consider strategic local ordinance design standards for versus guidelines when developing new local ordinances, and for ordinances currently in place.
-There are many pros and cons to this issue regarding regulations versus suggests that communities throughout Maine
+Consider ordinance standards versus guidelines when amending / developing design ordinances impacting the downtown area.
+There are many pros and cons to this issue regarding regulations versus suggestions that communities throughout Maine have addressed on a variety of levels.

 Example of Form Based Code Street Type